AnantaSesha2025/payetongreviste/README.md

-# Paye ton Gréviste
+# PayeTonGréviste

-A React + TypeScript app that mimics Tinder's swipe interface for activist profiles.
-Users swipe through fake profiles created by activists, with each profile linking to strike funds.
+A React + TypeScript Strike fund discovery app that uses a Tinder-like interface to help users find and support real Strike funds through fake activist profiles.
+Users anonymously browse profiles representing different causes, with each profile connected to actual donation pages.

+## 🎯 Project Purpose

+PayeTonGréviste is **not a real matching app** - it's a gamified way to discover and support Strike funds.
+Users are anonymous and use the app to find important causes in a fun, engaging way.
+Each fake profile represents a real cause and connects to actual Strike fund donation pages.

-## Features
+## ✨ Features

-- **Swipe Interface**: Swipe right to like, left to pass, up for details
-- **Geolocation**: Shows profiles within 50km radius (currently disabled due to bugs)
-- **Matches**: Chat with liked profiles, with strike fund links
-- **Activist Setup**: Create/edit fake profiles with AI generation placeholder
+- **🎯 Strike Fund Discovery**: Swipe through fake activist profiles to find real Strike funds
+- **💳 Real Donation Links**: Each profile connects to actual, verified Strike fund pages
+- **👤 Anonymous Users**: No registration required - completely anonymous browsing
-- **Responsive Design**: Mobile-first with bottom navigation
+- **📱 Mobile-First Design**: Optimized for mobile devices with swipe gestures
+- **🌍 Multiple Causes**: Support transport, education, health, environment, and more
+- **⚡ Real-Time Updates**: Fund progress and impact tracking
+- **🔒 Privacy-First**: No personal data collection or storage

 ## Tech Stack